 University of Prince Edward Island

-Amy is an Associate Professor at the School of Sustainable Design Engineering at the University of Prince Edward Island.
-With her background in Materials Science and Engineering, her career has included research on semiconductor processing, magnetic amorphous-nanocrystalline materials for power applications, the corrosion prevention and materials characterization of offshore drilling structures in harsh environments, and the selection and testing of biomedical materials.
-To date she has authored over 30 peer-reviewed publications and is the principal investigator or co-PI on both industry-led research collaborations and basic science research initiatives that total over $4M.
+Dr. Amy Hsiao is an Associate Professor at the School of Sustainable Design Engineering at the University of Prince Edward Island.
+She has an adjunct professor appointment with the Department of Mechanical Engineering at Memorial University of Newfoundland.
+With her background in Materials Science and Engineering, her career has included research on semiconductor processing, magnetic amorphous-Nano crystalline materials for power applications, the corrosion prevention and materials characterization of offshore drilling structures in harsh environments and the selection and testing of biomedical materials.
+To date she has authored over 30 peer-reviewed publications and is the principal investigator or co-PI on both industry-led research collaborations and government initiatives that total over $4M.